Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: April 2023

-Trulance® (plecanatide) is a prescription medication approved to treat adults with irritable bowel syndrome with predominant constipation (IBS-C).
+Trulance® (plecanatide) is a prescription drug approved to treat adults with irritable bowel syndrome with predominant constipation (IBS-C).
 It is also used to treat adults with chronic idiopathic constipation.1

 How does Trulance work?